jessebmiller/cyphernoided2600/cyphernoided2600.md

 You know the harsh and brutal truth, supressed by the power mad through corruption, lies, and propaganda.

-You know because they fucked your life up and you're going do to whatever it takes to fuck them up back and if you can, expose them and wake the sleepy herding masses up to the smell of their bullshit.
+You know because they fucked your life up.
+You're going do to whatever it takes to fuck them up back and if you can, expose them and wake the sleepy herding masses up to the smell of their bullshit.

 **STAY NOIDED**